loginom/loginom-help-en-omegat/data/processors/func/calc-func/logic.md

 **IF(Antecedent, Value1, Value2)**

-* Antecedent - logical expression;
+* Antecedent - logical expression.
-* Value1,
+* Value1.
-* Value2 - expressions of any types
+* Value2 - expressions of any types.

 Returns Value1 if the Antecedent is true or Value2 if it is false.
 The function result has the variant type